 Our Approach to Mediation

 We believe that most people have the ability to solve their own disputes.
 We see our role as mediator as that of a facilitator of communication and a guide of the problem solving process.
 We assist you and the other parties in the conflict or lawsuit in having difficult conversations over tough issues.
 The earlier mediation takes place the less it costs you in decreased productivity, low morale and inefficiency.
 Past clients have commented that our “calm approach” enables them to have honest and open dialogues, air their differences and find workable solutions.
-In 2001, Ms. Kandell passed a performance based mediator certification, the only such certification in the US, by the Maryland Council for Dispute Resolution.
+Ms. Kandell is a certified professional mediator.
+In 2001, she passed a performance based mediator certification, the only such certification in the US, by the Maryland Council for Dispute Resolution.
 For more information on the mediation process, see Mediation FAQs.

 You spend more hours at work than at home.
 Workplace conflicts may range from disagreements among team members to race or age discrimination or sexual harassment complaints under the civil rights laws.
 Workplace conflicts can be terribly disruptive, whether you are the employee, the business owner or the agency director.
 Forty-two percent of a manager’s time is spent on reaching agreement with others when conflicts occur.
 Moreover, workplace disruptions due to conflict cost an employer 10% of the salary of the employees involved.
 Read about the high cost of conflict.

-Over the past nine years the Alternative Resolutions team has mediated nearly 400 cases in Maryland, Northern Virginia and the Washington, DC area, many of which are in the workplace arena.
+Over the past nine years the Alternative Resolutions team has mediated nearly 1000 cases in Maryland, Northern Virginia and the Washington, DC area, many of which are in the workplace arena.
 We have resolved numerous workplace cases in diverse workplace settings with employees who are represented by unions under collective bargaining agreements as well as employees in non-unionized settings.
 We have litigated cases and understand the process.
 For some cases litigation is necessary.
-For many cases, however, mediation will produce a more satisfying result.
+For many cases, however, mediation will produce a more satisfying, less expensive and quicker result.

 If you have been named in a lawsuit you are no doubt worried about the costs of litigation as well as the time it is going to take you away from your job or your business.
 Over 95% of cases settle.
 It’s just a matter of when.
-Early mediation helps reduce the financial and emotional impact of litigation.
+Early mediation helps reduce the financial and emotional impact of litigation and increases the likelihood of preserving good working relationships.
 We serve as a court appointed mediator in Baltimore City and County, Frederick, Howard and Montgomery County Circuit Courts.
 We have also served in the District of Columbia Superior Court.

 If you’re looking for a business or workplace mediator to help with civil litigation in Maryland, Northern Virginia or the Washington, DC area, call Alternative Resolutions today.

 Medical practices, like other businesses, encounter numerous challenges.
-In addition, they face mounting pressures from managed care to contain costs and must make additional capital investments for the advent of electronic medical records and prepare to meet upcoming requirements from the federal Affordable Care Act.
+In addition, they face mounting pressures from managed care to contain costs and must make additional capital investments for the advent of electronic medical records and meet the ever changing federal health care requirements under the ACA.

 While partnership and healthcare practice agreements contain important details governing corporate compensation they may not address issues such as responsibility for hospital coverage, call schedules, and non-compensated administrative functions.
 Alternative Resolutions LLC has helped several medical practice groups discuss sensitive issues privately and confidentially in order to resolve conflicts among the partners so that patient care does not suffer and the business of medicine continues unimpeded.